goodyduru/goodyduru.github.io/_drafts/2023-09-21-ipc-named-pipes.md

 Here, a named pipe is created using the [`mkfifo()`](https://man7.org/linux/man-pages/man3/mkfifo.3.html) function.
 The file is opened in read-only mode.
 Data is read from the pipe and printed to console in a loop.
 The loop is ended when _end_ is sent.
 The file is closed and deleted.
 The read is blocked until there's data in the pipe.

-Note that data decoded to a utf-8 string, because it's originally received as a byte string.
+Note that data has to be decoded to a utf-8 string, because it's originally received as a byte string.

 ### Performance
 Named pipes are pretty fast.
 [IPC-Bench](https://github.com/goldsborough/ipc-bench#benchmarked-on-intelr-coretm-i5-4590s-cpu--300ghz-running-ubuntu-20041-lts) was able to send 254,880 1KB messages per second on an Intel(R) Core(TM) i5-4590S CPU @ 3.00GHz running Ubuntu 20.04.1 LTS.
 That's fast enough to serve most processes' communication needs.

 ### Demo Code
-I have written code that demonstrates unidirectional and bidirectional communication in Python and C [here](https://github.com/goodyduru/ipc-demos).
+You can find my code that demonstrates unidirectional and bidirectional communication on [Github](https://github.com/goodyduru/ipc-demos).

 ### Conclusion
 Named Pipes is a really simple and powerful IPC mechanism.
-As with all powerful tools, you have to use this with caution.
+As with all powerful tools, you have to use it with caution.
 I wouldn't recommend using it for bi-directional communication, unless you aren't worried about losing data.

 This article was filesystem related, the next will be networking related :-).
 I'm referring to Unix Domain Sockets.
 Till then, take care of yourself and stay hydrated! ✌🏾